-The DeMPA tool evaluates the borrowing and related financing activities by three performance indicators.
+The DeMPA tool evaluates the borrowing and related financing activities by three DPIs.

-DPI-8 and DPI-9 deal with the domestic and external borrowing activities respectively.
+DPI-8 and DPI-9 deal with the domestic and external borrowing activities, respectively.
 In terms of domestic borrowing, it is important to check the following:

-- the extent to which market-based mechanisms are used to issue debt; - the preparation of an annual plan for the aggregate amount of borrowing in the domestic market, divided between the wholesale and retail markets; - the publication of a borrowing calendar for wholesale securities; and - the availability and quality of documented procedures for borrowing in the domestic market and interactions with market participants.
+- The extent to which market-based mechanisms are used to issue debt; - The preparation of an annual plan for the aggregate amount of borrowing in the domestic market, divided between the wholesale and retail markets; - The publication of a borrowing calendar for wholesale securities; and - The availability and quality of documented procedures for borrowing in the domestic market and interactions with market participants.

-To evaluate the external borrowing activities (DPI-9) the following dimensions should be investigated:
+To evaluate the external borrowing activities (DPI-9), the following dimensions should be investigated:

-- documented assessment of the most beneficial or cost-effective borrowing terms and conditions (lender or source of funds, currency, interest rate, and maturity) and a borrowing plan; - availability and quality of documented procedures for external borrowings; and - availability and degree of involvement of legal advisers before signing of the loan contract.
+- Documented assessment of the most beneficial or cost-effective borrowing terms and conditions (lender or source of funds, currency, interest rate and maturity) and a borrowing plan; - Availability and quality of documented procedures for external borrowings; and - Availability and degree of involvement of legal advisers before signing of the loan contract.